Signs Your Furnace is Overheating And Its Causes

 Short Cycling

 Another common cause of furnace overheating is short cycling.
 This happens when the furnace turns off too soon before adequately heating the indoor space.
-As space isn’t suitably heated, the furnace then turns on again.
-This leads to briefer on and off cycles, causing the furnace heat exchanger and blower motor to heat up.
-If not resolved in a timely manner, short cycling can leave the furnace unit with permanent damage.
+As the space isn’t suitably heated, the furnace then turns on again.
+This leads to briefer on-and-off cycles, causing the furnace heat exchanger and blower motor to heat up.
+If not resolved promptly, short cycling can leave the furnace unit with permanent damage.

 End of Lifecycle

-If you have a furnace that is very old, it may have certain internal components that have started to fail.
-When this is the case, the faulty components can lead to a variety of problems resulting in overheating of the furnace.
-If this is causing the overheating problem, you will very likely need to have the furnace unit replaced.
+If you have a very old furnace, it may have certain internal components that have started to fail.
+When this is the case, the faulty components can lead to a variety of problems, resulting in overheating.
+If this is causing the overheating problem, you will likely need to replace the furnace unit.

 Dirt Deposits

-Apart from the air filter, there are a number of other furnace components that can incur dust and dirt over time.
-These include components like the air conditioning coil and the furnace blower wheel.
-Deposits of this kind of debris can choke up the proper air exchange and flow, causing the furnace to overheat.
+Apart from the air filter, several other furnace components can accumulate dust and dirt over time.
+These include the air conditioning coil and the furnace blower wheel.
+Deposits of this debris can choke up the proper air exchange and flow, causing the furnace to overheat.

 If you are experiencing furnace overheating problems, it is best to consult qualified professionals.
-The right experts will be able to identify, locate, and resolve the problem in a timely manner.
-This helps you avoid expensive repairs or replacements down the road.
-Please Consult General Air today for any Furnace related questions.
+The right experts can identify, locate, and resolve the problem promptly, helping you avoid expensive repairs or replacements down the road.
+Please consult General Air today with any Furnace-related questions.

 Here at General Air, we have been serving the HVAC needs of Greenville homeowners and businesses alike for many years.
 Our trained HVAC technicians can handle maintenance, repair, replacements, and installations.
 We can also work with furnaces of all makes and models, both old and new.
 Call us today to schedule an inspection or consult our experts.